Ben Orloff

 Ben Orloff (born April 26, 1987) is an American baseball coach and former shortstop, who is the current head baseball coach of the UC Irvine Anteaters.
 He played college baseball at UC Irivine for head coach Mike Gillespie, where he won the Brooks Wallace Award, as the nation's best college shortstop.
-He has also played in the World Baseball Classic, for the Israeli national baseball team, before pursuing a professional baseball career for the Houston Astros organization from 2009 to 2013.
+He has also played in the World Baseball Classic for Israel before pursuing a professional baseball career in the Houston Astros organization from 2009 to 2013.
 He retired on June 12, 2013, and became an assistant coach for the UC Irvine.

 High school and college

 Orloff attended Simi Valley High School in Simi Valley, California, where he played for the school's baseball team as a shortstop, winning the California Interscholastic Federation championship in his junior year.
-He then enrolled at the University of California, Irvine (UC Irvine), where he played college baseball for the UC Irvine Anteaters baseball team in the Big West Conference (BWC).
+He then enrolled at the University of California, Irvine (UC Irvine), where he played college baseball for the Anteaters in the Big West Conference (BWC).
 He began his freshman season as a second baseman, but became the team's starting shortstop later in the year.
 He led the nation in sacrifice hits as a freshman, but struggled with a .217 batting average.
 He improved his hitting in his sophomore season, as he finished the year with a .324 average.

-After his junior year, in which Orloff had a .344 batting average, the Colorado Rockies drafted Orloff in the 19th round of the 2008 Major League Baseball draft, but he chose to return to college for his senior year.
-In the 2009 season, Orloff had a .358 batting average and was named the BWC player of the year as the Anteaters won their first BWC championship in school history.
+After his junior year in which Orloff had a .344 batting average, the Colorado Rockies drafted him in the 19th round of the 2008 Major League Baseball draft, but he returned to college for his senior year.
+In the 2009 season, Orloff had a .358 batting average and was named BWC player of the year as the Anteaters won their first BWC championship.
 Orloff received further recognition, as he won the Brooks Wallace Award as the nation's top collegiate shortstop, and received first-team All-America honors from the National Collegiate Baseball Writers Association and third-team All-American honors from Collegiate Baseball.
 Orloff also set school records for career hits (280), runs scored (178), and games played (241).